charming-whaley/charming-whaley/README.md

 ## 🏄🏻‍♂️ Hi there!

-💫 I'm Fedya Katkov, an indie iOS developer and Codewars enjoyer with some experience in machine learning.
-All my projects are built from the ground up, from planning and designing all the way to solving real-life problems with code. 💫
+<p>💫 I'm Fedya, an indie iOS and C++ developer with some experience in Data Science.
+All my projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+In some case Codewars/Codeforces enjoyer</p>
 <div align="center">
   <p><b>You may find me here</b></p>
   <a href="https://www.linkedin.com/in/katkov-fedor/">